 First, you’ll need a Goal, a Strategy, and a Plan.

 Sure, you can just sit down and start testing but you probably won’t get what you want.
 Why?
 Because you’re just performing semi-random testing to see if you can find some “bugs”.
 Sure, that’s helpful but not very economical or efficient.
+Additionally, if you aren’t careful with documenting and reporting the “bug” you find during your website testing, you won’t be able to determine if and/or when that “bug” was fixed.

 Set the Goal for Your Website Testing Project

 Zero defects?
 Works okay for 90% of users/visitors?
 No critical defects but some annoyances are okay?
-You’re about to spend your time or money in a business activity, so you DO want a return or positive outcome for your time or money, right?
+You’re about to spend your time or money in a business activity, so you DO want a return or positive outcome for your time and money, right?

 If you know what your quality goal is, then you can easily determine how much time and money it’s wise to spend in achieving that goal so that it does produce the outcome or return that you desire.